Protecting Your Vote

 Honorary Secretaryof State Program

-est Virginia Secretary of State Mac Warner is a graduate of the United States Military Academy at West Point and a graduate of the West Virginia University School of Law School.
+est Virginia Secretary of State Mac Warner is serving in his second term.
+He is a graduate of the United States Military Academy at West Point and a graduate of the West Virginia University School of Law School.
 He earned Master of Law degrees from the University of Virginia Law School and the Army's Judge Advocate General's School.

 During his 23-year career in the United States Army, Secretary Warner served on four continents, deploying to military hot spots around the world.
 On one assignment, Warner took part in activities involving the capture and transfer of suspected war criminals to the International Court of Justice at the Hague.
 In other assignments, he served as an artilleryman, prosecutor, defense counsel, command adviser, and law instructor.
 He held a variety of leadership and teaching positions, culminating as the Chief of International Law for the US Army Europe in Heidelberg, Germany.
 He also served on the staff at the U.S. Army War College.

-Following military retirement, Secretary Warner served as a contractor with the U.S. State Department in Afghanistan for five years.
+Following military retirement, Secretary Warner worked with the U.S. State Department in Afghanistan for five years.
 There, he served as Chief of the Organizational Capacity Building Section of the world's largest Rule of Law program.
 He led over 100 Afghan lawyers, translators and administrative personnel, along with a team of international subject matter experts in advising the Afghan Supreme Court, Attorney General's office, Ministry of Justice, and Ministry of Women's Affairs.

-During that first twelve-month period, the Warner administration cleaned up voter rolls by deleting nearly 90,000 deceased, duplicate and improper voter files – which is about 7% of West Virginia’s total registered voter list.
+During his first term in office, the Warner administration cleaned up voter rolls by deleting more than 364,000 deceased, duplicate, outdated, inaccurate, and convicted felon voter files – which is about 25% of West Virginia’s total registered voter list.
+Under his supervision, WV implemented voter identification and a vigorous anti-fraud unit, thereby dramatically increasing voter assurance in election integrity.